jr3cermak/gridtoolsDev/docs/manual/GridUtils.md

 simple and provide a variety of usage patterns.
 Work is ongoing with a laundry list of [TODO](../development/TODO.md) items.

+This library currently returns a netCDF file that should be compatible with a typical `ocean_hgrid.nc` input file.

 # Under the hood

 The library makes use of xarray for input and output (IO).
 Several